 On November 4, 1922, the entrance to King Tutankhamen's tomb was discovered in the Valley of the Kings in Egypt, but fascination with Egypt and Egyptomania began during Napoleon's invasion of Egypt and Syria (1798-1801).
-The craze for all things Egyptian, which included influences in fashion and home decor, also saw the construction of the beautiful Egyptian Avenue inside Highgate Cemetery in London, where the wealthy buried their families in ornate Egyptian-esque mausoleums.
+The craze for all things Egyptian, which included influences in fashion and home decor, also saw the construction of the beautiful Egyptian Avenue inside Highgate Cemetery, opens a new window in London, where the wealthy buried their family members in ornate Egyptian-esque mausoleums.

-Famously in 1843, a crowd gathered to watch a mummy unwrapping; thankfully for all of us, it soon became more important to preserve ancient cultures rather than make a spectacle of or destroy them.
+Famously in 1843, a crowd gathered to watch a mummy unwrapping, opens a new window; thankfully for all of us, it soon became more important to preserve ancient cultures rather than make a spectacle of or destroy them.
 Egyptomania decreased in popularity as the 1900s approached because many of the great tombs of pharaohs and others had been discovered and/or plundered.

 Who hasn't been intrigued by the marvel of Ancient Egyptian engineering or the lure of finding long-lost history and treasure beneath shifting sand?
 We've got you covered with both books and DVDs all about the allure and history of Ancient Egypt.